 Learn more about how forests capture carbon in this video written and narrated by Dr. Victoria Meyer.

-We used the following conversion for the African tropical forests estimation above:
+We used the following conversion for the African tropical forest estimation above: